MarcoWorms/learn.js/README.md

      console.log("this will show up after 10 seconds passed") })

-  // look how we dont go many levels deeper to
+  // look how we don't go many levels deeper to
   // achieve the same chain we had in the callback hell
 ```

 Basically Promises solve the callback problem by giving you the structure of using .then() to declare what happens after something ends, and something ends by calling the `resolve` function (which is just a callback).
-Promises has many other properties that I wont go into now but they are worth looking into and will be referenced on this guides end.
+Promises has many other properties that I won't go into now but they are worth looking into and will be referenced on this guides end.

 Let's see where Promises will make your life a bit difficult: